jguo13/Wikipedia_API/Wikipedia_API_Profile.md

 ```
 action = query
 ```
 this means you are querying the wikipedia api, aka you are fetching data.
-You will almost always ahve action = query.
+You will almost always have action = query.

 ```
 list = search